Following recent events, Save the Children is deeply concerned about the wellbeing, protection and health of children in Sudan.

 For many of Sudan’s children, this means growing up knowing only fear, loss and deprivation.
 Many live under the threat of violence, as well as the risk of exploitation and abuse.
 They also often face severe food and water shortages, inadequate or non-existent health care, little hope for an education and one of the highest infant mortality rates.

-An estimated 2.6 million children in Sudan desperately need humanitarian assistance now.
+Today, more than 7 million children in Sudan desperately need humanitarian assistance.

 Challenges for Children in Sudan